 In Australia, implicit price deflator (IPD) is obtained by dividing a current price value by its real counterpart (the chain volume measure).
 When calculated from the major national accounting aggregates, such as gross domestic product, IPDs relate to a broader range of goods and services in the economy than that represented by any of the individual price indexes published by the Australian Bureau of Statistics.
 Movements in an implicit price deflator reflect both changes in price and changes in the composition of the aggregate for which the deflator is calculated.
 This page provides - Australia GDP Deflator - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia GDP Deflator - actual data, historical chart and calendar of releases - was last updated on May of 2019.
+Australia GDP Deflator - actual data, historical chart and calendar of releases - was last updated on July of 2019.